-Individuals wishing to place an item on the agenda can make a request to the superintendent or board president, who will decide whether to place the item on the agenda and, if so, the appropriate meeting date.
+Individuals wishing to place an item on the agenda can make a request to the superintendent or board president, prior to the drafting of the tentative agenda, who will decide whether to place the item on the agenda and, if so, the appropriate meeting date.
 The person making the request must state their name, address, purpose of the presentation, action desired, and pertinent background information.
+Requests from the public may be added to the tentative agenda at the discretion of the superintendent after consultation with the board president.
 Requests received after the deadline for processing the agenda may only be added to the agenda for good cause.
-Individuals can also submit a valid petition to the board secretary.
-Refer to Policy 204.9 Public Participation in Board Meetings for additional information on petitions to place a topic on the board agenda.

 The tentative agenda and supporting documents will be sent to board members at least two days prior to the scheduled board meeting.
 These documents are the private property of the board member.

 The board will take action only on items listed on the tentative agenda posted with the public notice.
 Items added to the agenda after the statutorily required 24-hour notice may be discussed or taken under advisement by the board.
 If an added item is acted upon, the minutes of the board meeting will state the reason justifying immediate action.
 The board will exercise this discretionary authority with great care.

 Board action voted on from a previous agenda item cannot be brought forward for a second vote unless the following parameters are met:

 - There is proof of a significant change of facts or addition of vital information not included in the discussion or motion of the first vote;